octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/applicability.md

 ## §C1.
 Sparkle (S/P/A/R/K/L/E) mapping

-Cocoindex has no first-class taxonomy.
+CocoIndex has no first-class taxonomy.
 It has only:

 * **Component paths** — opaque identifiers anchored at component declarations (`coco.component_subpath("process", filename)`,